SofaDefrost/SoftRobots/docs/tutorials/Tripod/tripod-tuto.md

 ### Step 2: Adding mechanical objects

+We will now add a deformable object to a scene.
+To do that we first need to define a place that will hold the degree of freedom, this place is called a *MechanicalObject* as in the following scene:
 <pre>
 <a href="details/step2.pyscn"> <img src="../../images/icons/play.png" width="16px"/>Try the scene in Sofa.</a>
 <a href="myproject/tripod.pyscn"> <img src="../../images/icons/play.png" width="16px"/>Write it yourself.</a>